-At 11:30am on Tuesday, 24 July, an online test will be made available on Blackboard which will assess your understanding of words and terms that are critical to successfully completing this course.
-You will have until 5:00pm on Wednesday, 1 August to complete this assessment.
-More information about this test can be found on the MAOR 123 Blackboard site.
+At 1:00pm on 11 March, an online test will be made available on Blackboard which will assess your understanding of words and terms that are critical to successfully completing this course.
+You will have until 5:00pm on 15 March to complete this assessment.
+More information about this test can be found on Blackboard.